AntaresMugisho/PyBladeDocs/docs/getting-started.md

 ---
 ### Configuring PyBlade for Flask
 ::: info Coming soon
-You'll now more about Flask specific configuration in the upcoming version of PyBlade.
+You'll know more about Flask specific configuration in the upcoming version of PyBlade.
 :::

 ## Run the development server